-Pathway has developed a model of integrated healthcare for single homeless people and rough sleepers.
+Pathway has developed a model of integrated healthcare for homeless people.
 A Pathway hospital team puts the patient at the centre of their own care and works to transform health outcomes for one of the most vulnerable and deprived groups in our society.
-We believe that our model of healthcare, developed for and with homeless people, will also help other multiply excluded groups get better health services.
-We have established Pathway as a charity in order to share our models of service, train and support new cohorts of homeless healthcare practitioners and care navigators, and to challenge the health service to deliver better quality healthcare to the most excluded.
+This simple model, developed for and with homeless people, can also benefit other multiply excluded groups who come in to hospital.
+Pathway teams are NHS staff but have access to training, advice and support from Pathway’s core team and from other colleagues across our network.

-Pathway is based on a set of fundamental values.
-Pathway believes generosity, kindness, and compassion combined with a passionate commitment to professional quality should be the defining characteristics of health services for rough sleepers and single homeless people.
+Pathway believes generosity, kindness, and compassion combined with a passionate commitment to professional quality should be the defining characteristics of health services for all people experiencing homelessness or social exclusion.

-A Pathway ward round is provided by an accredited Pathway GP, supported by a specialist homeless health nurse practitioner, visiting every homeless patient admitted to the hospital to co-ordinate all aspects of care and make plans with the patient for discharge.
+A Pathway ward round is led by an accredited homeless GP, supported by a specialist homeless health nurse practitioner, visiting every homeless patient admitted to the hospital to co-ordinate all aspects of care and make plans with the patient for discharge.
 We have developed a training and support package for hospitals wishing to adopt our model, including sample job descriptions, training materials, and a wide range of operational resources for Pathway teams.
-All this material is available on a CD for hospitals wanting to work with us.

 Homeless health nurse practitioners

-With a personal experience of homelessness, Pathway Care Navigators befriend, support, challenge and mentor homeless patients in the hospital, helping them navigate the hospital environment, and supporting our homeless health nurse practitioners.
-They will help us follow-up patients post discharge.
-Pathway is setting up a training and development programme for Care Navigators
+With a personal experience of homelessness, Pathway Care Navigators befriend, support, and mentor homeless patients in the hospital, helping them navigate the hospital environment, housing and benefit systems, and accompanying patients to meetings and appointments to provide advocacy and emotional support.

 Needs assessment and start-up support